ondrovic/nexus-mod-scraper/README.md

 ```

 **Important Note:**
-You need to log into your NexusMods account in your browser.
+You need to have logged into your NexusMods account in your browser.

+The generation of this is now provided by the [extract command](#extract-cookies-command)

 ## Installation